Code-Institute-Submissions/Mikewalk28-Milestone_Project_1/README.md

 ### 3 Skeleton

 Below are images based on a draw up - idea is loose and open to adaptation depending on how the project starts to come together.
+(Licence had ran out on the wireframes site and i was unsure of an alternative so i drew them by hand) images-for-readme/images2
 The choices were made again, based on a natural progression through the website and again making sure to keep content to a minimum whilst also not making the site look bare.
 The choice of imagery will be a large factor due to the nature of the band i.e. a Rock band, so this needs to be portrayed in any visuals the use will come across.

+## 2 Code

+*